Astrid Hardjana-Large’s motto of never giving up is inspiring and puts life in perspective. MyndMove™ couldn’t ask for a better client.

 Astrid Hardjana- Large was diagnosed with epilepsy at the age of 11.
 Her condition was difficult to manage with up to four seizures a day.
 At 34 years old Astrid was concerned for the safety of her child so had surgery to minimize the seizures.
 During surgery, she suffered a massive stroke leaving her with hemiparesis in the left side of her body.

-hope by setting goals for herself.
+Not one to ever give up, she tried to accept her new reality with hope by setting goals for herself.
 Astrid heard about MyndMove™ from her therapist during outpatient rehabilitation.
 “I want to be there for my daughter, so I was determined to do whatever it takes to get better.
 MyndMove™ was mentioned as an alternative new way to improve movement which gave me great motivation.”

 At nine months post-stroke Astrid started MyndMove™ therapy at Novo Healthnet, Brampton.
 Before beginning therapy, she could not move or feel her left arm and found full balance difficult as her shoulder was dislocated from the weakness.